-In its second year, the Etkin Johnson Student Scholarship Program is designed to immerse its participants into the thriving real estate industry in Colorado.
-From September,2016 through May 2017 the participants will attend ULI Colorado events, committees, become volunteers, shadow developers and network with ULI members to enhance their scholastic endeavors and learn the benefits of ULI membership.
+Entering its second year, the Etkin Johnson Student Scholarship Program is designed to immerse its participants into the thriving real estate industry in Colorado.
+From September,2017 through May 2018 the participants will attend ULI Colorado events, committees, become volunteers, shadow developers and network with ULI members to enhance their scholastic endeavors and learn the benefits of ULI membership.

 2016/2017 Etkin Johnson Student Scholars

 I am pursuing a master’s degree at the University of Colorado Denver in the Urban and Regional Planning (MURP) program, with an anticipated graduation date of May 2017.
 I was exposed to planning by way of grassroots organizing on Chicago’s South Side, which led to an understanding of transportation and access issues in an urban context.

 In addition to my studies, since moving to Denver in January 2015, I have worked at CDOT as a Multimodal Planning Branch Intern and am currently the Transportation Planning Intern at Toole Design Group.
 The MURP program has exposed me to the opportunities that exist in addressing social and environmental issues via the design and development of the built environment.
 Thus, I am looking forward to expanding upon my transportation-focused planning experiences as one of ULI’s 2016 Etkin Johnson Student Scholars

 Ashley Dancer is a former Air Force Captain with over five years of active duty service.
 She graduated summa cum laude from Arizona State University with a B.S. in Meteorology, and commissioned into the Air Force as a Weather Officer.